RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 o--> Workflow
 ```

-Let's build a code that emulates a printer.
+For this blog post, we will use a codebase that emulates a printer.
 Users can do two actions: print pages and reload it with paper.
 If the printer runs out of paper, then it can't print pages anymore.
 When the remaining paper in the printer allows a maximum of ten pages to be printed, then a flag is raised, asking for a refill.

 Here's the first implementation of the *functional core* part of the feature: